-It was mentioned at the beginning of this subsection that a hypermap $\mathfrak{hm}$ determines a $[2]$-colored graph $\Gamma_{\mathfrak{hm}}$.
-Its vertices corresponds to (local) flags of $\mathfrak{hm}$ and its edges of color $i$ correspond to the orbits of the involution $\tau_i$.
+It was mentioned at the beginning of this subsection that a hypermap $\mathfrak{hm}$ determines a $[2]$-coloured graph $\Gamma_{\mathfrak{hm}}$.
+Its vertices corresponds to (local) flags of $\mathfrak{hm}$ and its edges of colour $i$ correspond to the orbits of the involution $\tau_i$.

 Here is an inverse construction.
-Let us consider a $[2]$-colored graph $\Gamma$.
+Let us consider a $[2]$-coloured graph $\Gamma$.
 The $2$-cells of its direct complex $\Delta(\Gamma)$ are polygons and $|\Gamma|$ is thus the result of the gluing of polygons along common boundaries.
-Whereas not true in general, the gluing of polygons, \emph{dictated by a colored graph}, is always a manifold and thus a closed compact (not necessarily orientable) surface.
+Whereas not true in general, the gluing of polygons, \emph{dictated by a coloured graph}, is always a manifold and thus a closed compact (not necessarily orientable) surface.
 Moreover those polygons are of three types: they are bounded by either $01$-, $02$- or $12$-cycles ($2$-bubbles).
 Said differently, $\Delta(\Gamma)$ is, in dimension $2$, a polygonal tessellation of a closed compact (not necessarily orientable) surface with polygons of three different types, i.e. a hypermap $\mathfrak{hm}$.
-Thus $[2]$-colored graphs provide another description of hypermaps.
+Thus $[2]$-coloured graphs provide another description of hypermaps.